lampajr/hyperfoil.github.io/_posts/2021-02-09-hf-beginner-guide-2.md

 ---
 title: "Beginner's Guide to Hyperfoil: part 2"
+excerpt: In this post we will focus on processing of responses and user workflow through the site.
 ---

 > This article is intended to be published on other sites, too - therefore it contains introduction to concepts this blog’s readers are probably familiar with.